SonaraSelect/Obsidian/audreyland/Stories/World of Jint/Sessions/Jint Session 0.md

 She thought of famine, of war, of murder, of abuse.
 And there it was, and it was not good.

-Revnyris saw her panic, but all she could do was continue her love ritual with Sho-Terra-Nu, as it was the only thing that could ease her mind.
+Revnyris saw her panic, but all she could do was continue the ritual with her, as it was the only thing that could ease her mind.
 But it wasn't enough.
-Eneon continued to devour and devour.
+Eneon continued to devour and devour, spawning more and more evils.
-^^^^\--

 Soon Sho-Terra-Nu became completely unresponsive, lost in her endless looping thoughts.
 Things would appear randomly, without reason.
 New laws, animals, monsters, and even minor gods.